Introduction

 Extras

-If you are using Visual Studio Code as your IDE, you can install the “Ruby” extension which will provide you with semantic highlighting and formatting support.
-This is optional, but it is a quick install; go to the “Extensions” tab in VSC (Ctrl + Shift + X), search “Ruby”, and click install on the first one.
-Congratulations, the extension is now installed (you can also uninstall the extension from here).
+Using the extension is optional, but it is a quick install; go to the “Extensions” tab in VSC (Ctrl + Shift + X), search “Ruby LSP”, and click install on the first one.
+Congratulations, the extension is now installed.